 • 5 ton, which cools more than 2,000 square feet

-Other factors that can impact air conditioner size are:
+Other things that can influence air conditioner size are:

-• The weather in Northridge.
+• The temperatures in Northridge.

 • Ductwork quality and age.

-• If your house gets more sun or shade.
+• If your house has more sun or shade.

 • Insulation quality and concentration.